 I mention Carl Sagan, whose annoying upstate New York accent was itself a threat to humanity, because this astronomy popularizer tried to convince us the universe was benevolent.
 If we could talk to the aliens, as Rex Harrison might say, what a lovely place the world would be.
 We could set up a United Nations of Space where everyone lives in harmony and we'd skip through fields of daisies together, arm in tentacle, smiling insipidly at each other knowing our Space Taxes are all paid up and we won't get blown up this year.

-The writer, Cixin Liu, knows from experience in China that powerful organizations have no qualms about slaughtering vast numbers of people.
+The writer, Cixin Liu, knows from history that powerful organizations have no qualms about slaughtering vast numbers of people.
 Their only goal is to hold on to their power.
-Our own country invaded and destroyed Iraq because our government thought they might become a threat.
-And of course, some in Washington are now saying the same about Iran.

 But we individuals do the same thing on a smaller scale.
 If a bug gets inside my house and it's buzzing against the window, it clearly wants to escape so I'll usually open it to let him out.
 But what if the bug is a threat?
 Yellowjacket traps which kill hundreds of these creatures indiscriminately are top sellers in hardware stores because yellowjackets are a threat to us.
 They'll dive bomb us if they think we're invading their space.
 If we happen to run over them with a lawnmower, they'll swarm and try to sting us.